aws-samples/Simulating-Complex-Systems-with-LLM-Driven-Agents/README.md

     ```python3.11 -m pip install -r requirments.txt```

-4. Next we will run the bootstrap.sh on each compute node, it can optionally be implemented as a start up script inside the ParalleCluster depooyment.
+4. Next we will run the bootstrap.sh on each compute node, it can optionally be implemented as a start up script inside the ParalleCluster deployment.

     ```python ./pcluster_mode/update_compute_nodes.py --action bootstrap```